 There is an extra charge for certain specialty items, including but not limited to gun safes, pianos, flat screen TVs and Tempur-Pedic mattresses.
 If you have any of these items, or any items you are not sure about, please call us at 844-737-7800.
 All jobs are subject to either a fuel or travel fee depending on the total distance covered.

 Can you help Connecting and Reconnecting Washer, Dryer or Refrigerator?

-If requested, and as a courtesy, our professional moving crews can connect and reconnect the water lines on these items for a small fee per appliance.
-Our crews cannot, in any circumstance, change the power cord on dryers nor connect and/or reconnect gas lines on any appliance.
+Unfortunately our professional moving crews cannot disconnect or reconnect any water or gas lines to any appliances.
+Additionally, our crews cannot change the power cord on dryers nor connect and/or reconnect gas lines on any appliance.
 If you have a front loading washer, it is your responsibility to secure the drum beforehand with the manufacturer provided hardware by an approved appliance service professional.
 Firefighting’s Finest will not remove doors from refrigerators with water lines, electrical lines, ice dispensers including travel ways for the ice or cabinetry within the refrigerator door.
 These doors must be removed and reinstalled by qualified appliance service specialists.

 Do you provide Storage of Refrigerators, Washers and Freezers?

 When storing these items in a Firefighting’s Finest facility, they must be turned off the night before and all water drained from any lines prior to Firefighting’s Finest arrival.
 Additionally, a moisture absorbent material must be placed in the refrigerator and/or freezer, as well as any item with moisture and all closed compartments of the item.